-The Risk Committee is in charge of assessing corporate risks.
-Its task is to map the risks inherent in each area of activity, from the perspective of economic performance, data security, environmental consequences, infrastructure, and sustainability in general.
-The mapping of risks is functional to the elaboration of proposals of mitigation policies that the committee will prepare with the cooperation and advice of the front lines of the corporate groups.
-The frequency of meetings of the group is normally every six months, unless, of course, emergencies occur that require a special convocation.
+The Risk Committee is responsible for assessing corporate risks.
+Its task is to map the risks inherent in every area of activity, from the economic performance, data security, environmental consequences, infrastructure, and overall sustainability.
+The risk mapping is functional to the development of mitigation policy proposals that the committee will prepare with the collaboration and consultation of the first lines of corporate groups.
+The group's meeting frequency is ordinarily semi-annual, unless, of course, emergencies arise that require a special convening.